-Brent Cross Shopping Centre is to undergo a £1.4bn redevelopment by its owners, Hammerson and Standard Life Investments.
+Brent Cross is to undergo a £1.4bn redevelopment by its owners, Hammerson and Aberdeen Standard Investments.

-· More than 1 million sq ft of retail and leisure space
+· 2 million sq ft of retail and leisure space

-· More than 40 new restaurants, a cinema complex and hotel accommodation
+· 50 restaurants, a cinema complex and a hotel

 · A town square that will become a hub for leisure and entertainment activities